AlexxNB/svelte-docs/docs_src/src/pages/config/aliases.md

 └── ...
 ```

-And want to import `mycomponents/Counter.svelte` in your Example code block, you may use relative path(from the docs root) like this:
+And you want to import `mycomponents/Counter.svelte` in your Example code block(or just in the page), you may use relative path(from the docs root) like this:

 ```markdown
     ```example